nhubbard5/cse15l-lab-reports/labreport3/report3.md

 4. -delete

-The first example I will show is using -delete to delete all files within /government/About_LSC
+The first example I will show is using -delete to delete the following directory, /government/About_LSC
 ~~~
 $ find technical/government/About_LSC -delete